-Arrives same day but absent from an entire class: If a student misses an entire academic class in which a previously announced test or quiz was given, but is well enough to be in school for the remainder of that day and/or to attend co-curricular activities, the student must make up the missed test or quiz on that same day in the afternoon in the Testing Center.
+Arrives same day but absent from an entire class: If a student misses an entire academic class in which a previously announced test or quiz was given but is well enough to be in school for the remainder of that day and/or to attend extracurricular activities, the student must communicate with the teacher that same day, and possibly make up the missed test or quiz on that same day in the afternoon in the Testing Center.
 This supersedes extracurricular activities.
-Failure to make up the missed test or quiz on the assigned day will result in a letter grade penalty (3 points on the 18-point scale) for each date missed.
+Failure to make up the missed test or quiz on the determined day will result in a letter grade penalty (3 points on the 18-point scale) for each date missed.
+If the student does not communicate with the teacher on the same day, an automatic Z is assigned.